Ready to mix it up in life? We’re here to point you to the best smoothie blender: the Ninja BL660 Professional Countertop Blender.

 Luckily, we’ve got one word for you: smoothies.
 Delicious, fast, and totally easy to hide your leafy greens in.

 You’ll need a top-of-the-line blender to keep you on track toward healthy living.
 Great news!
-We have 10 of the best blenders for you below.
-You can, of course, use your blender for other, less healthy, things too.
+We have the ten best blenders for smoothies below.
+You can, of course, use your blender for other, less healthy things too.
 Piña colada, anyone?

 If you’re on the fence about making a blender purchase, you’re in good hands.
-You’ve stumbled upon a cumulative guide to finding the right blender for your needs.
-This ranking will cover not only the 10 best smoothie blenders, but also some key information on what features and gimmicks to look for (and avoid!) during your search.
+You’ve stumbled upon a cumulative guide to finding the best smoothie blender for your needs.
+This ranking covers not only the ten best smoothie blenders, but also some key information on which features and gimmicks to look for (and avoid) during your search.

 Smoothie blenders (and their price points) vary depending on their intended purpose.
 Do you want a single-serve blender or an industrial-sized one?
 Do you want to keep it on your counter or be able to tuck it in a cupboard?
 Do you care how noisy it is?

 In the blender world, these differences boil down to a few key categories:

 - Immersion blenders